EmergeTools/emerge-android/gradle-plugin/README.md

 *It is highly recommended to apply the Emerge plugin to the root project, ie. the top-level `build.gradle(.kts)`.* This facilitates cross-project features like performance analysis._

 `appProjectPath` and `apiToken` are required.
+By default, without any property set, `apiToken` will attempt to use the `EMERGE_API_TOKEN` EMERGE_API_TOKEN.
 Other configuration properties are documented below.

 ### Obtain an API key